TheA4Paper/.dotfiles/README.md

     git clone git@github.com:TheA4Paper/dotfiles.git
     cd dotfiles
    ```
-    Run these in Home Directory is recommened.
+    Running these in Home Directory is recommened.
 Any directory is fine (as of writing this), but anything may break at anytime.
 3. Link the dotfiles
    ```bash
     ./install.sh